Do You Play the Blame Game? 7 Ways to Take Responsibility for Your Life

 Do you find yourself living in the past?
 Too often, we tend to dwell on what was and we also focus too much on what could be.
 Instead, you could live in the present.
 When you commit to being present NOW, you'll find that's where all your power is.

-The past has gone, the future is unknown.
+The past has gone, and the future is unknown.
 But, when you're living now in the moment, you've got everything you need to make the shift.

 Read Eckhart Tolle's book, "The Power of Now: A Guide to Spiritual Enlightenment" and discover how to live in the moment.